Technology achievements abound as Enerpac Strand Lifting safely hoists massive iron ore mills from China

 CITIC Pacific Mining’s $US4 billion Sino Iron Ore project in Western Australia involves 12 of the biggest iron ore processing mills ever built, which are manufactured in China and transported in sub-assembly form for precision positioning onto their bearings 21 metres above the ground.

-It is the first time iron ore processing mills have been fabricated in a factory in China and transported internationally, traveling by sea and road for rapid assembly at a destination more than 7000 km distant and in the process achieving huge time savings over on-site fabrication.
+It is the first time iron ore processing mills have been fabricated in a factory in China and transported internationally, travelling by sea and road for rapid assembly at a destination more than 7000 km distant and in the process achieving huge time savings over on-site fabrication.

 The initial six pairs of 800 ton ball mills and 1400 tonne autogenous mills are being installed by VDM Group using the Enerpac precision lifting technology over an one year programme extending from January this year until end of January 2011, as the huge project builds up to an initial target capacity of 27,6 million tons a year from a resource of more than two billion tons of measured indicated and inferred magnetite ore.
 More mills may be added later as the site 100 km from Karratha grows to become one of the world’s biggest iron ore developments.
 The project, owned by China Metallurgical Company, will employ 10.000 workers to build it, 800 to run it and involve extensive technology transfer, with Chinese and Australian design teams developing the mills that will process the magnetite ore into fine concentrate and produce value-added products that will help pave the way for the magnetite industry in the state.